Lumo project

 Home Screen

-Greets you by name with a time-of-day gradient that mirrors both users' current times.
-The inbox surfaces waiting voice notes.
-A streak counter encourages sustained engagement without feeling punitive.
+Greets you by name with an indication of both users' current times.
+The inbox surfaces waiting voice notes, while a streak counter encourages sustained engagement.

 02